chearon/macpack/README.md

 relative to the binary, you just need to specify an absolutep path for `-d`.
 In that case the `@executable_path` will not be put into the binaries at all.

+## -n, --dry-run

+Just prints the dependency tree and doesn't do any patching.
+Use `-nv` to get a slightly more user-friendly tree printed out.

 # Background
 It will parse out the executable's dependencies (using `otool -L`) and their dependencies recursively, filtering out system libraries.
 When the tree